 Lee Vining Canyon on Hwy 120 Tioga Pass drops down to Hwy 395

-Once you hit the intersection with Hwy 395, there's the Whoa Nellie Deli on the south side of the road with a Mobil station for gas.
+Once you hit the intersection with Highway 395, there's the Whoa Nellie Deli on the south side of the road with a Mobil station for gas.
+Circle north to Highway 108 or Highway 89 to Highway 4 if you want to make a loop.
 Even if you don't need gas, you should turn here anyway and ride the short distance to an easily missed viewpoint overlooked by a large flagpole flying an American Flag.
 Here one can see an eye-stretching panorama of Mono Lake stretching the full 180 degrees.
 Visible in the middle of Mono Lake is Paoha Island.
 Black Point, Negit Island, and Paoha Island are of volcanic origin.
 Paoha Island emerged within the last 350 years.

 You hear so much about Mono Lake because its salinity is three times greater than the ocean.
-If you see Save Mono Lake bumper stickers in the area, it's because the water level has dropped as much as 46 feet- half of its original level.
-Its entire ecosystem was slowly being destroyed to provide water for the Los Angeles basin.
+If you see Save Mono Lake bumper stickers in the area, it's because the water level has dropped as much as 46 feet, to half of its original level.
+Mono Lake's entire ecosystem was slowly being destroyed to provide water for the Los Angeles basin.
 In turn, Mono Lake became the poster child for water activists across the nation.
-Mono Lake is on the way to restoration though, and you can visit the Visitor Center north of Lee Vining, or visit south shore via the eastern leg of Hwy 120.
-Strangest of all, are the millions of Alkali Flies coating the shore black.
+Mono Lake is on the way to restoration though, and you can visit the Visitor Center north of Lee Vining, or visit the south shore via the eastern leg of Highway 120.
+Strangest of all, are the millions of alkali flies coating the shore black.
 Worth the detour.